Tin Dragon Cottages offers eco-friendly accommodation on the Ringarooma River in North East Tasmania.

 Malcolm also harvested decades-old pine trees growing in the paddocks.
 This fine timber was then used by a local cabinet-maker to craft all the doors, double-glazed window frames and kitchen cabinets.
 Finally, Christine and Graham sourced stone from Mount Victoria for a local stone mason to built their two spa cottages.

 All Tin Dragon Cottage’s power is generated on site using a 4.7kW micro-hydro system, 17.5kW of solar PV and 27kWh battery storage.
 Hence Tin Dragon Cottages can operate independently of the grid.
 However, the sustainable power system still retains the security of grid-connection as a final back-up.

 Less land-Fill Waste

-Graham and Christine encourage their guests to recycle and compost their waste.
-They also provide guests with packaging-free toiletries.
+We encourage our guests to recycle and compost their waste.
+We also provide packaging-free toiletries.
 Because of these few small changes about 2,700 kg of waste doesn’t go to local land-fill each year.
 The compost is great for the small vegetable garden, too!

 Water Conservation & Recycling